Salam-Aboul-Hosn/cse15l-lab-reports/index.md

 **Picture of the symptom**
 ![Image](symptom3.png)
 **Description** \
 The symptom/code behavior that occured in this section is that an infinite loop occured.
+So I added break statements in order to break out of the loop when neccessary.